-At The Cooper School, learning isn’t just about knowing the facts, it is about deep understanding and the ability to create.
+At The Cooper School, learning isn’t just about knowing the facts, it is about developing deep understanding and the ability to think critically and creatively.
 Our teaching uses guided discovery to support experiential learning that allows students to engage in the application and abstraction of complex ideas across the curriculum.
 The Cooper School Curriculum values challenging academics not only because they pave the path for success in school, but because exercising the mind can be joyful.

 Our meaningful curriculum is relevant to the world: our emphasis on eco-literacy and service learning is in response to the present concerns of our planet and future needs of our global community.